 Preparing for Sedation

-Before your dental implant surgery, your dentist will evaluate you.
-They will do this to find the best sedation method for you.
-They will review your medical history, discuss your anxiety levels, and explain the sedation process.
-You must follow all pre-operation instructions.
-This includes fasting, if required, to ensure the sedation works.
+Before your surgery, your dentist will evaluate you to find the best sedation method.
+They will review your medical history, discuss your anxiety, and explain the process fully.
+Follow all pre-operative instructions — including fasting if required — to ensure sedation works safely and effectively.

 Aftercare and Recovery

-Post-surgery, you may feel groggy or disoriented, depending on the type of sedation used.
-It is crucial to have someone accompany you to the appointment and drive you home afterward.
-Follow all post-operative care instructions provided by your dentist to ensure a smooth recovery.
-Avoid strenuous activities and rest as needed.
+Post-surgery, you may feel groggy depending on the sedation used.
+It is essential to have someone accompany you and drive you home.
+Follow all post-operative care instructions from your dentist, rest as needed, and avoid strenuous activities during the initial recovery period.

 Conclusion